BEN FRANKLIN HEALTH SERVICES

 Alysha Dharami Certified School Nurse

-All incoming kindergarten students are required to submit a completed school physical and updated immunizations before October 15, 2020 regardless of remote or in-person learning.
+All incoming kindergarten students are required to submit a completed school physical and updated immunizations by the first day of school.
 Please note that some of these immunizations are different from the requirements for preschool.
 These immunizations include: DTaP series, IPV series 4 doses, 3 doses of Hepatitis B, 2 doses of MMR, and 2 doses of Varicella (chickenpox).
-Completed physical forms may be turned in to the school health office as soon as they are completed or mailed to Forest Glen Attn: Nurse.
-If your child will be new to Forest Glen School, the health requirements are the same as if your child would be entering as Kindergartner.
+Completed physical forms may be turned in to the school health office as soon as they are completed or mailed to Ben Franklin Attn: Nurse.
+If your child will be new to Ben Franklin School, the health requirements are the same as if your child would be entering as Kindergartner.
 Please see the health requirements listed above.

 Please click HERE for the Child Health Examination Form.